Sharing tips and must haves for moms to sooth their baby’s painful teething naturally and safely–without the use of medicine.

 When there is a high fever involved, or my child is very sick with a flu, I will provide the medicine.
 But I believe there are many natural ways to help soothe a teething child without medicine.
 They deserve to feel better without the drugs, in my opinion.

 - Boost Your Toddler’s Immune System (E-Book + Bonus)

 - How to Get Your Toddler off The Bottle + Free Checklist

 - How to be Prepared for Summer Activities with Toddlers

 - Five Ways to Clean Your Home When You Have a Toddler

-- Avoid feeding your child sugar.
+This may seem like the most simple point of advice to give, but always give water over sugary juices.
+Avoid feeding your child sugar.
 The last thing you need on your plate is a child with tooth decay, later leading to cavities.
-Sugar will irritate their soar gums.
+Sugar will irritate their already soar gums.
 This rule pertains to juices as well.
 Try to nourish your little one with plenty of water.
 You’ll also save money.
-Substitutes for sugar are:

-I hope this gets you through your day (and night).
+I hope this gets you through your day (and night) when it comes to teething babies.
 Feel free to comment below on what works best for you!